nrwl/nx/nx-dev/nx-dev/public/documentation/shared/nx-core.md

 ### Nx Orchestrates Tasks

-Running `yarn nx run-many --target=test --all` will test all projects in parallel.
+Running `nx run-many --target=test --all` will test all projects in parallel.

-Running `yarn nx run-many --target=build --projects=app1,app2` will build `proj1` and `proj2` and their
+Often, tests for different projects can run independently, but builds can't.
+If you, say, have two applications `app1` and `app2` depending on the `shared-components` library, it's possible that the library has to be built first before the two applications can be built.
+And that's what `nx run-many --target=build --projects=app1,app2` will do.

-dependencies in parallel.
-Note that if `app1` depends on the output of its dependency (e.g., `shared-components`), Nx will build `shared-components` first and only then will build the app.
+With Nx, you never have to worry about preparing your workspace before running a particular command.
+Nx will do it for you.

 ### Nx Knows What Is Affected

-Running `yarn nx affected --target=test` will test all the projects affected by the current PR.
+Running `nx affected --target=test` will test all the projects affected by the current PR.

 ### Nx Caches and Distributes Tasks

-Running `yarn nx build app1` will cache the file artifacts and the terminal output, so if you run it again the command will execute instantly because the results will be retrieved from cache.
+Running `nx run-many --target=build --all` will cache the file artifacts and the terminal output, so if you run it again the command will execute instantly because the results will be retrieved from cache.
 If you use `Nx Cloud` the cache will be shared between you, your teammates, and the CI agents.
 Nx can also distribute tasks across multiple machines while preserving the developer experience of running it on a single machine.